jekyll/jekyll/ESOF-docs/4+1 Architecture.md

 The **Commands** package is responsible for understanding your parsing commands, which are converted by the previous package.

-The **Rendering* package deals with the rendering of your files (the highlightning, pagination,assets,...)
+The **Rendering** package deals with the rendering of your files (the highlightning, pagination,assets,...).

 The **Content** package contains the user files.
 The **Data files** manages files like *.yml* and *.yaml*, *.json* and finally *.csv*.
 Then the **Document ** package contains the rest of the information about your website.